skothr/graphene/README.md

 The field equations are solved over an Eulerian grid given initial conditions and user input, and results are rendered with a ray marching algorithm (uses CUDA).

-Most parameters are configurable, but the interface is somewhat unintuitive at the moment (currently being redesigned).
-But with the right tuning, many patterns can be generated similar to those seen in physical electromagnetic phenomena.
+Most parameters are configurable in the settings.
+With the right tuning, many patterns can be generated similar to those seen in physical electromagnetic phenomena.

 | ![simple 2D wave interference](https://raw.githubusercontent.com/skothr/graphene/main/images/maxwells-equations-materials7.png) |
 |:--:|